DPWelsh/Codabunga/content/posts/ginas-second-project.md

     psychic = reddit.subreddit('psychic')
     skeptic = reddit.subreddit('skeptic')

-Then, I wrote a function ‘scrape_comments’ that would trawl through the comments of the newest 200 submissions of the two subreddits (that is, newest at the time the script is run).
+Then, I wrote a function <code>scrape_comments</code> that would trawl through the comments of the newest 200 submissions of the two subreddits (that is, newest at the time the script is run).
 Then, the function would store these comments to two text files for each subreddit, acting as data batches for the two subreddits.

     def scrape_comments(sub):
         for submission in sub.new(limit=200):